 Barcelona Obertura Spring Festival (Spain)

 The Barcelona Obertura Spring Festival is changing Barcelona's music scene by promoting the heritage of its musical past as the hometown of renowned artists like Montserrat Caballé, Pau Casals, Alicia de Larrocha, Frederic Mompou, Victoria de los Ángeles or Jordi Savall, among others.
 Organised by three leading institutions (Liceu Opera, Palau de la Música Catalana and L’Auditori), together with the support of the Town Hall of Barcelona, the aim is to spread classical music around the city and promote Barcelona as an international music city, with a daring and innovative cooperation management that links three main music institutions working together towards a common goal.

 Reason for nomination: For engaging top artists and local talent, showing the high level of Barcelona’s music programme and to launch Barcelona as a truly international music city.

 Bjarte Eike and Barokksolistene make really old music sound brand new with their corporal approach to music and music making.
-The Norwegian Opera was turned on its head for a few weeks in March 2019, with the project Baroque Party (Barokkfest).
-Three different shows portrayed how fresh and contemporary baroque and early music can be, with the combination of virtuoso playing, improvisational skill, rhythmic groove, openness to the audience and the individual personalities.
+The Norwegian Opera and Ballet was turned on its head for a few weeks in March 2019, with the project Baroque Party (Barokkfest).
+Three different shows - new commissioned music developed along with the choreographies, an opera-ballet with Barokksolistene as characters and musicians on stage, and their own signature project The Alehouse Sessions - portrayed how fresh and contemporary baroque and early music can be, with the combination of virtuoso playing, improvisational skill, rhythmic groove, openness to the audience and the individual personalities.
 Their approach opens music for new audiences and shows existing audiences that there can be so much more to music than we thought we knew.